belgattitude/soluble-wallit/README.md

 }
 ```

-Set that calling route in `./config/routes.php`
+Set the route in `./config/routes.php`

 ```php
 <?php